discord-rose/permissions-middleware/README.md

   user = (ctx) => `You are missing the following permissions: \`${ctx.command.userPerms.filter(p => !ctx.userPerms(p)).map(p => (typeof humanReadable === 'function' ? humanReadable(ctx, p) : humanReadable[p]) || p).join('`, `')}\``
 }
 ```
+This will result in a message like: "I am missing the following permissions: `Embed Links`" or "You are missing the following permissions: `Manage Messages`"
+This will only show the permissions that are missing and not all the required permissions for the command.
+To show all the permissions the command uses [this](#using-the-default-readable-permissions) setup would show all the perms.

 Example for creating a custom message: